iamtrivikram/Cyfuture_Assignment/README.md

 Go to plant_disease_detection.ipynb notebook file and run the cell that has a header named "Running Model with Streamlit" to run the application successfully.
 🛠️ Project Structure
 📂 Plant-Disease-Detection
  ├── 📜 app.py                            # Code for Streamlit web application
  ├── 📜 leaf_disease_model.pkl            # Trained MobileNetV2 model
  ├── 📜 gptmodel.py                       # Code for GPT model
- ├── 📜 dataset/             # Training dataset
  ├── 📜 README.md                         # Project documentation

  📚 Technologies Used